ros2/design/articles/151_node_to_participant_mapping.md

 - Each Participant participates in discovery.
   Creating more than one Participant usually increases CPU usage and network IO load.
 - Each Participant keeps track of other DDS entities.
-  Using more than one within a single process will result in data duplication.
+  Using more than one within a single process may result in data duplication.
 - Each Participant may create multiple threads for event handling, discovery, etc.
-  The number of threads created per Participant depend on the DDS vendor (e.g.: [RTI Connext](https://community.rti.com/best-practices/create-few-domainParticipants-possible)).
+  The number of threads created per Participant depends on the DDS vendor (e.g.: [RTI Connext](https://community.rti.com/best-practices/create-few-domainParticipants-possible)).

 For those reasons, a Participant is a heavyweight entity.

-Note: This might actually depend on the DDS implementation, some of them share these resources between Participants (e.g. OpenSplice).
+Note: This might actually depend on the DDS vendor, some of them share these resources between Participants (e.g. `OpenSplice`).
 Many DDS vendors, however, do not perform this kind of optimization (e.g.: `RTI Connext` and `Fast-RTPS`), and actually recommend creating just one Participant per process.

 ### Context